BroadStreet-Health/Child-Abuse-and-Neglect-Data/README.md

 When the county is not listed nor its numerical data, often from lack of collection (e.g. geological effects, data release phases), a “-” is used to denote this.
 When 0 cases are reported in a category, a 0 is used as the placeholder.

-Reports used for data collection are labeled as “Child Abuse and Neglect Annual Report Fiscal Year YYYY.”
-Within this report and using its Appendix, a table will be labeled as “FY [Fiscal Year] YYYY Substantiated Children by Category of Abuse/Neglect.”
-The total number values under Physical Abuse, Neglect, Emotional Abuse, and Sexual Abuse are captured.

 #### <u>Coding:</u>
 Table 1.
 Total cases